mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 So, total personality.
 The total personality has [a] double face.
 One is karma; you have carried [this] from the past.
 And also the other face is, that total personality [which] is completely beyond human criticism.
 That is really Buddha nature.

 So, you cannot know what is karma, because karma comes from beginingless past, and [is] going to endless future.
 So that's why in Fukanzazengi, Dogen Zenji says, "The origin of the way is perfect and all-pervading."
 And then also, if you do zazen, original face of existence appears, manifests itself.
-So, that is, [as] Dogen mentions zazen in Fukanzazengi, all-perfect. ...
+So, that is, [as] Dogen mentions zazen in Fukanzazengi, all-perfect....
 The origin of the way, origin of existence is perfect and all-pervading.
 That is Buddha nature.
 If you do zazen, immediately it appears.
 That is what is called original nature of existence, manifest[ing] itself.
 So Dogen Zenji says in Fukanzazengi.

 ###### 6:20

 That is really total picture of our personal living, everyday life.
 Circumstances: that's why [for] circumstances, all we have to do is, first, we have to throw away all involvements, and also cease all affairs.
 At that time, we cut off, sit; completely you are free from circumstances.
 But it doesn't mean we destroy circumstances.
 Circumstances are existent, but they don't bother you.
 So, circumstances just exist, just exist.

 Point is, usually we are completely tossed away by circumstances.
-That's why Dogen [says] in zazen, we have to first free from circumstances.
+That's why Dogen [says] in zazen, we have to first [be] free from circumstances.
 That's why we have to throw away, cease all affairs and all involvements.
 This is [the] first [thing] we have to do.

 And then, second, [he] mentions that we have to make arrangement of [the] sensory world.
 So, let's fix [it].
 Let's choose the room.
 Not dark, not bright.
 That is sensory world.

 ###### 7:52

 Also, this is regulation of the body, so we have to have full lotus or half lotus, and hands, and position of the mudra.
 And also, finally, we have to sit in [the] proper way, immobile.
 Immobile.
 That means, even though you sit quietly, but your body is always shaking [and] moving, [it is] because there is a certain gap between zazen and you.
-That is what is called suki in Japanese – [seam?].([suki - gap; space](https://jisho.org/search/suki)?)
-Seam is crack, or [pivot?].
-A crack between the two objects.
+That is what is called suki in Japanese – [seam?].([suki - gap; space](https://jisho.org/search/suki)) Seam is crack, or [pivot?]; a crack between the two objects.
 At that time, immediately you can see mental or psychological agitation.
 So mental or psychological agitation immediately becomes the physical wave.
 So that's why if you sit quietly, you don't see [it], but actually you move, always.
 You move always.

-So, sit in proper way, immobile; and immobile means, sit.
+So, sit in proper way, immobile.
+And immobile means, sit.
 Just sit – figuratively, and also mentally, psychologically, you must be completely one with zazen, sitting.
-Because, if you have mental, psychological gap, slip, or crack, between two objects, you and zazen, it means that [is] when attention [flattens?].
-When attention [flattens?], certain signs of laxity appears.
+Because, if you have mental, psychological gap, slip, or crack between two objects, you and zazen, it means that [is] when attention [flattens?].
+When attention [flattens?], certain signs of laxity appear.
 That is called [seam?] or crack, [pivot?].
 And then immediately, your body is moving.
 So, that means it's not real zazen; [your] concentration is broken up.
-At that time, you can create seam (or scheme?).
+At that time, you can create seam.
+(It sounds like he might be saying "scheme" instead of "seam", here.)
 That is mental or psychological agitation.
 That's why we have to do zazen with – what?
 Not mind first, but body.
 Legs, hands, and whole body.

 ###### 11:22